minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

         void gotCategoriesError(String message);
     }

+Now, create the remaining parts of the `CategoriesRequest` class:

-- The class needs a constructor that accepts a `Context` type parameter.
-Context is needed for sending the server request.
+- Write a constructor that accepts a `Context` type parameter.
+This context is needed for sending internet requests.

-- Define a method that is called `public void getCategories(Callback activity)`.
+- Define a method `getCategories(Callback activity)`.
 This method will attempt to retrieve the categories from the API, and if succesful, will notify the activity that instantiated the request that it is done through the callback.
 This is why we pass a reference to the activity as an argument, so that when the API request is done, it knows what activity to notify.

 - Within this method, use [`Volley`](https://apps.mprog.nl/android-reference/volley) to create a new `RequestQueue`, which takes the context we passed in the constructor as an argument.